 But do be careful; even though learning to write in Chinese is important and rewarding, you shouldn’t limit yourself to only practicing this one skill.
 It bears repeating: speaking is the most important skill for communication for most learners.

-So don’t spend all of your time and efforts on writing.
+So don’t spend all of your time and effort on writing.
 Instead, try to find a good balance between written and spoken practice.

 So, is Mandarin Chinese the right language for you?
 If you decide to embark on the wonderful adventure of learning this complex and rewarding language, check out our page of resources for learning Chinese.
 Keep an eye out on the blog for other articles about learning various aspects of Chinese.
 And don’t hesitate to leave us a comment if you have any questions!